arenaxr/arena-services-docker/README.md

  ./init.sh -y
 ```

-The first time you run the script, you will want to answer **Y**es to all questions, and that is what the `--y` argument does.
+The first time you run the script, you will want to answer **Y**es to execute all optional sections: create secrets, root keys, service tokens, config files, and certificates.
+The `-y` argument automatically answers 'yes' to all questions.

 > `init.sh` supports the following arguments:
->   [-y|--yes]: answer yes to all questions (create new secrets, new tokens, and config files).
+>   -y indicates that we answer 'yes' to all questions
->   [-c|--nocerts]: do not create certificates.
-This is useful if you have a running setup to which you want to
+>   -t passes the 'staging' flag to letsencrypt to avoid request limits
+>   -s forces the creation of a self-signed certificate
+>   -n skip certificate creation
+>   -c create config files ONLY (skip everything else)
+>   -r create certificates ONLY (skip everything else)
+>   -b build arena-web-core js ONLY (skip everything else)
+>   -h print help

 The init script will generate configuration files (from the templates in [conf-templates](conf-templates)) for the services using the hostname and email configured in [init.env](init.env), and attempt to create certificates using letsencrypt. **If letsencrypt fails, it will create a self-signed certificate that can be used for testing purposes**.